 Why is paracetamol poisonous to cats?

-When we take paracetamol we have an enzyme in our bodies that breaks it down once it’s done its job.
-Cats are not able to break down paracetamol safely and so very dangerous toxic compounds are rapidly formed in their body .
-This causes irreversible damage to their red blood vessels and causes a syndrome called ‘methaemaglobinaemia’ where the tongue and gums turn chocolate brown and this, together with liver damage, is very sadly invariably fatal.
+When humans take paracetamol we have an enzyme in our bodies that breaks it down once it’s done its job.
+Cats are not able to break down paracetamol safely and so dangerous toxic compounds are rapidly formed in their body.
+This causes irreversible damage to their red blood vessels and causes a syndrome called ‘methaemaglobinaemia’ where the tongue and gums turn chocolate brown and this, together with liver damage, is often fatal.

-What can I do to protect my cat?
+What can I do to protect my cat from paracetamol poisoning?

-Many over the counter medications contain paracetamol so it’s best practice to make sure your cat cannot access any human medicines in the house.
+Many over-the-counter pain medications contain paracetamol so it’s best practice to make sure your cat cannot access any human medicines in the house.
 Just like with children, make sure all medication is locked away in cabinets out of reach of wandering paws.

 Medicines that contain paracetamol include some cold and flu remedies, liquid medication such as Calpol.
 Paracetamol even has a different name in America, where it is called Acetaminophen.